Optimal Reaction Coordinates: Variational Characterization and Sparse Computation

-Note that at the heart of both $\LRL$ and $\LRD$ stands the evaluation of the transition density $p^t$ at certain points.
+Note that at the core of both $\LRL$ and $\LRD$ lies the evaluation of the transition density $p^t$ at certain start and end points.
 The function $p^t$ is however not known analytically in practice, and must be estimated empirically by simulations of the dynamics.
 A critical question is thus how many of these estimates are required in order to approximate $\LRL$ or $\LRD$ up to a given tolerance.
 In particular, an exponential dependency of that number on the dimension $n$ would be fatal.
-We will now show that, if the system is indeed highly lumpable with respect to some reaction coordinate $\xi$ (which in general is different from the candidate reaction coordinate $\vartheta$), the differential deflatability loss function $\LRD$ can be approximated very efficiently.
+We will now show that, if the system is indeed highly lumpable with respect to some RC $\xi$ (which in general is different from the candidate RC $\vartheta$), the differential decomposability loss function $\LRD$ can be approximated very efficiently.
 Crucially, $\xi$ does not have to be known, its implied existence is sufficient to guarantee the efficiency.

 By expanding the $\|\cdot\|_{L^1_\mu}$ norm in~\eqref{eq:LVD}, we can write~$\LRD$~as